Get The Skills to Become a Practical Nurse

 - Government Agencies

-Experienced Practical Nurses may supervise nursing assistants and nursing aides and may move into management positions.
+Experienced Practical Nurses may supervise nursing aides and may move into management positions.

 Accredited Nursing Certification

 The Pennsylvania State Board Of Nursing has conferred Full Approval status for the Practical Nursing program at Prism Career Institute, Philadelphia campus.

 The New Jersey Board of Nursing has approved Prism Career Institute, Cherry Hill campus, and Prism Career Institute, Egg Harbor campus, as certified New Jersey Board of Nursing accredited schools of Practical Nursing.

 Becoming a Licensed Practical Nurse (LPN)

 To Find Out More About Practical Nursing Training:

 To explore if becoming a Practical Nurse is right for you, complete the “I Want Answers” form on this page to receive career and program information, or call 1-888-966-8146 to speak with a knowledgeable Admissions Representative.

 For information about the other career programs offered at at Prism Career Institute, please visit our Program Page, or to see what programs are offered at a specific campus, visit our Campus Locations page or call us at 1-888-966-8146.